daniloroz/ufc-predictions/README.md

    ![GitHub Logo](/images/ufc.png)
 ## 0.1 Prelude:

+  The Ultimate Fighting Championship (UFC) is currently one of the fastest-growing sports in the world (Telegraph, 2017) and organises events weekly.

    My first ever UFC event was UFC 241 with Stipe vs Cormier 2 fighting for the world heavyweight championship at my friends house (I fell asleep after the first round).
 Ever since, I have become hooked to this sport not missing a single event.
 The excitement,the passion, the journey to champion, the devastation of a loss; it all adds to the appeal.
 Soon after I joined my coworkers subreddit [r/MMApredictions](https://www.reddit.com/r/mmapredictions/), where fans can predict the fights for points (basically for bragging rights).

    ![GitHub Logo](/images/DC.jpg)